lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 programming language capability: e.g. input lines can be conditionally read, you can declare variables and use algebraic expressions.
 Thus a single file can serve as database (one input file for many materials systems) and for documentation.
-Look at
-<A href="input-file-style.html">input-file-style.html</A> for an
-easy-to-follow example illustrating how an input file is structured, and how input is organized by categories and tokens.
-It is an operational input file, and you can see how quantities used in typical calculations are supplied; and it hints at some of the many possibilities of this very flexible and versatile interface.
-You are advised to go through that web page before attempting any calculations.
+Look at [this tutorial](https://lordcephei.github.io/docs/inputfile/) to see how an input file is structured, and how input is organized by _categories_ and _tokens_.
-<A href="input.pdf">input.pdf</A> provides a somewhat dull, but
-more complete description of the input syntax.
-Finally see
-<A href="tokens.html">tokens.html</A> for documentation of tokens
-read by the various programs, and their meaning.

 There is one main input file all programs use, &thinsp;<FONT size="+1"><tt>ctrl.<i>ext</i></tt></FONT>; it can be complicated as there are many options available.